davidwisch/physicscode/site/involved/index.markdown

 <a name="installing-ubuntu-rdiscount"></a>
 #### rdiscount gem on Ubuntu

 Installing the rdiscount gem in Ubuntu is a one line command.
-Install using the folowing command:
+Install using the following command:

 {% highlight bash %}
 gem install rdiscount